donnaxnguyen/mock-planner/README.md

 ### How It Works
 * When the user opens the planner, a blank schedule will be given
-* The user will see the current date and time based on when they accessed the page
+* The user will see the current date and time based on when the page was accessed
 * The planner is divided by the hour
 * There will be three color codes
-* Previous hours that passed will be grey
+> Previous hours that has passed will be grey
-* The current hour will be teal
+> Current hour will be teal
-* The future hours will be a soft blue
+> Future hours will be soft blue
 * When the user clicks on each timeblock, they will be allowed to type in an event
 * The user can save their event
 * When the user refreshes their page, their event will still be saved